Betterez/btrz-mongo-factory/README.md

 Add the module to your `package.json` directly or just run

-    npm install mongo-factory --save
+    npm install btrz-mongo-factory --save

 You need to create fixture files.
 Each file can contain more than one fixture.Fixtures define an object using Json-Schema.

 We took a dependency on `json-schema-faker` to auto-generate objects based on those schemas and save to the db.
-Given you have a fixture named "user", you can create and save a user into MongoDb with one call.
+Given you have a fixture named "user", you can create and save a an object with the user schema into a MongoDb collection by the name of `user` with one call.

+    let options = {
+        fixtures: `${__dirname}/fixtures`,
+        "db": {
+            "options": {
+                "database": "btrzMongoFactory",
+                "username": "",
+                "password": ""
+            },
+            "uris": [
+                "127.0.0.1:27017"
+            ]
+        }
+    };
+    let factory = new MongoFactory(options);
+    factory.create("user");

+#### .create()

+You can create a single user with random values calling the create method with the fixture name.

     factory.create("user");